Origins of Cricket

 - Leg Bye – runs scored when the ball hits the batsman but there is no contact with the bat

 Stumped: A wicket keeper can remove the bails with the ball or his hands when he is holding the ball and if the batsman is outside the batting area he will be given out due to a stumping.
 This method of dismissal is possible with spin bowling in particular.

 Hit Wicket: If the batsman removes the bails inadvertently once the bowler has begun his action he can be declared out.

 Handled The Ball: A batsman can be given out for handling the ball on purpose to change its direction.
 This is an extremely rare form of dismissal.

 Hit The Ball Twice: Hitting the ball twice will result in a batsman being out.

-Obstructing The Field: A batsman is declared out by willingly getting in the way of members of the opposing team
+Obstructing The Field: A batsman is declared out by willingly getting in the way of members of the opposing team.

 Cricket is a complex game and unlike football has many rules to cover every facet and potential scenario.
 Many of the more advanced rules can be picked up during their application during the match but the basic cricket rules suffice to gain an understanding the process of playing cricket.